jina-ai/jina/docs/fundamentals/document/document-api.md

-### Loading content from URI
+#### Loading content from URI

-Often time you need to load data from a URI instead of assign them directly in your code, `.uri` is the attribute you must learn.
+Often, you need to load data from a URI instead of assign them directly in your code, `.uri` is the attribute you must learn.

 After set `.uri`, you can load the data into `.text`/`.buffer`/`.blob` as below.